 Suzanne de Leon

-Because of our excellent location and accessibility, State Senator Jose Mendendez chose to locate his local office at Wonderland of the Americas where he and his staff are easily available to his constituents.
+Because of the City’s excellent location and accessibility, State Senator Jose Menendez located his constituent office to Wonderland of the Americas where he and his staff are easily accessible to his constituents.

 Redevelopment along Fredericksburg Road is a priority.
 Chick-fil-A and La Tequila Jalisco replaced properties that were in severe states of disrepair.
 Other new viable development is expected in the near future along the Fredericksburg Road corridor.

 Following her successful 20-year career as a Legal Assistant, she served 10 years as Executive Director of the Guadalupe Home, a Catholic Charities transitional shelter for homeless mothers and babies.
 Recently, she retired as Founder and Executive Director of San Antonio Birth Doulas (SABD), a non-profit organization founded in 1999 In 2005, SABD merged with Catholic Charities.
 SABD is located at Wonderland of the Americas.

 Mayor de Leon served as Region 7 Representative and Board Member on the Texas Municipal League for six years.
 She currently serves as a Board Member on the Bexar Metro 911 Service District Board, the Greater Bexar Council of Cities, the Alamo Heights Rotary Club, SAWS Community Education Committee, and Balcones Heights Economic Development Corporation.